pedrosanchezito/lewagon/02-Best-Practices/03-TDD/README.md

 ## Longest Word

 Let's practise TDD with a simple game that we will use until the end of the day.
-We will implement "The Longest Word", a game where given a list of nine letters, you have to find the longest possible English word formed by those letters (you can use at most once each letter).
+We will implement "The Longest Word", a game where given a list of nine letters, you have to find the longest possible English word formed by those letters.

 Example: